Vector interaction bounds in NJL-like models from LQCD estimated curvature of the chiral crossover line: Results

-With the aforementioned observations, we have further constrained the ranges of $G_V/G_S$ and $g_V/G_S$ for models \RNum{1} and \RNum{2} using lattice QCD data.
+With the aforementioned observations, we have further constrained the ranges of $G_V/G_S$ and $g_V/G_S$ for Models \RNum{1} and \RNum{2} using lattice QCD data.
 In Fig.~\ref{fig:kappa2_v}, we have plotted the lattice QCD results for $\kappa_2^B$, obtained from the HotQCD Collaboration~\cite{HotQCD:2018pds}.
 While similar studies have been conducted by the WB collaboration~\cite{Borsanyi:2020fev}, the HotQCD results are particularly relevant, as they provide data for both the $\mu_S = 0$ case and the strangeness neutrality condition ($n_s = 0$).
 These results are represented by the blue and coral bands, respectively, in Fig.~\ref{fig:kappa2_v}.

 The points where our estimates intersect with the LQCD bands determine the allowed upper and lower bounds of the vector interaction strengths.
 The resulting ranges of $G_V/G_S$ and $g_V/G_S$ are summarized in Table~\ref{tab:table_GgV}.
 To understand the effect of model parameters on the estimated range of vector coupling strength, we have used two distinct parameter sets as given in Table~\ref {tab:parameter}.
-From the upper panel of Fig.~\ref{fig:kappa2_v}, it is evident that the allowed range of the vector coupling strength is very close to each other for the two parameter sets.
-It appears that such models exhibit some characteristic features in this regard and are largely independent of the parameters involved~\cite{Ali:2024xxx}.
+From the upper panel of Fig.~\ref{fig:kappa2_v}, it is evident that the allowed ranges of the vector coupling strength for the two parameter sets are very close to each other, while being constrained by the lattice QCD estimation of $\kappa_2^B$.
+It appears that such models exhibit some characteristic features in this regard and the values of $\kappa_2^B$ are largely independent of the parameters involved~\cite{Ali:2024xxx}.
 Hence, in the following discussions, we will be presenting all the findings only for parameter set \RNum{1}.

+We find the allowed ranges of the vector interactions accommodate both attractive and repulsive interactions for both models.
+The estimated range of $G_V$ for Model-\RNum{1} is in line with the findings of Refs.~\cite{Kashiwa:2011td,Bratovic:2012qs, Contrera:2012wj, Friesen:2014mha, Steinheimer:2014kka, Contrera:2016rqj}, however, most of which favored a stronger repulsive vector interaction as compared to the present results.
+This is predominantly due to the available LQCD data which have evolved significantly over time and settled for comparatively higher values~\cite{Kaczmarek:2011zz,Bellwied:2015rza,Bonati:2015bha,HotQCD:2018pds,Borsanyi:2020fev}.

 Although Model-\RNum{1} and Model-\RNum{2} are two different models, in certain limits, one can establish a connection between $G_V$ and $g_V$.
 For example, with $\mu_S = 0$, one expects $g_V = 3.0 G_V$, assuming degenerate masses for the light and strange quarks leading to $n_u=n_d=n_s$.
 However, in the scenario considered here, $g_V$ is less than $3 G_V$ due to the much higher mass of the strange quark compared to the light quarks.
 In contrast, under the strangeness neutrality condition ($n_s=0$), the relation becomes $g_V = 2 G_V$ as isospin symmetry ensures $n_u=n_d$.
 The coupling strength ranges derived in Table~\ref{tab:table_GgV} follow these conditions.